hero background image

 FAQs

-Identify problems, inefficiencies, and areas for improvements in established business processes that can be addressed with machine learning.
+Identify problems, inefficiencies, and areas for improvement, looking for business processes with high manual labor or data complexity.

 3. Review existing ideas